Jeffrey J. Kripal

 His work includes the study of comparative erotics and ethics in mystical literature, American countercultural translations of Asian religions, and the history of Western esotericism from gnosticism to New Age religions.
+Kripal is the founder of the Archives of the Impossible.

 Scholarly Impact

 Kali's Child

 Kripal's 1995 book Kali's Child: The Mystical and the Erotic in the Life and Teachings of Ramakrishna was a study of the Bengali mystic Ramakrishna.
 The book was a psychoanalytic study arguing that Ramakrishna's mystical experiences involved a strong homoerotic dimension.
 The book won the American Academy of Religion's History of Religions Prize for the Best First Book of 1995.
 A second, revised edition was published in 1998.
 The book has been dogged by controversy ever since its initial publication in 1995.
-The book's claims have been questioned by the scholars and Alan Roland, and members of the Ramakrishna Mission (Swami Tyagananda and Pravrajika Vrajaprana), often on the grounds of translation errors.
+The book's claims have been questioned by Alan Roland and other scholars, as well as members of the Ramakrishna Mission such as Swami Tyagananda and Pravrajika Vrajaprana, often on the grounds of obvious translation errors.
 However, Bengal scholar Brian Hatcher has defended Kripal's translations.